Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 In real-world conditions, other factors complicate this data path even further.
 The bit rate varies depending on the constantly changing distance between Mars and Earth.
 The rover may upload part of its data to a different orbiter (NASA has three around Mars), or even transmit some of it directly to Earth at a much lower bitrate if it happens to be close enough.
 Different data packets can take different routes to Earth at different rates.

-The complex routes back to Earth can mean that 8Gb of neat Curiosity data arrives as scrambled egg, over the course of days or weeks.
+The complex routes back to Earth can mean that 8Gb of data arrives like scrambled eggs, over the course of days or weeks.
 Putting it back together again is complicated by the fact that time on Earth and Mars doesn’t match up.
 A day on Mars is 39 minutes longer than a day on Earth.
 To keep data in the right order – for example to make sure scientists know the correct sequence of photos – Mars times must be converted to Earth time.

 And this is only part of the story – the data traffic is two-way.
 Mission controllers on Earth must send instructions to the rover, about where to drive next, what to photograph, and even what data it should send back in which order.
 These instructions must follow the same complex path in reverse.

-That expertise is being carried forward to the Mars 2020 mission.
-The French Operations Center for Mars Instruments (FIMOC) has been incorporated into a new, more ambitious data-handling center, with Capgemini continuing to develop its capabilities.
+That expertise was carried forward to the Mars 2020 mission.
+The French Operations Center for Mars Instruments (FIMOC) was incorporated into a new, more ambitious data-handling center, with Capgemini continuing to develop its capabilities.
 If evidence is found that there was once life on Mars, there will be only one chance to get it right.

 Sarah Gonçalves wasn’t always a data engineer.
 She began her career as an archaeologist, unearthing the secrets of the past in sites across France before retraining as a data engineer.
 She brings the same curiosity to her new vocation at Capgemini, using artificial intelligence (AI) to uncover what lies beneath the surface.